Sampling Without Compromising Accuracy in Adaptive Data Analysis

 \end{theorem} The proof is similar to the proof of Theorem~\ref{thm:lsq}, but using Proposition~\ref{prop:transfer_in_exp} and the fact that

-We now show that the computational complexity of the mechanism in Theorem~\ref{thm:lsq} is tight up to poly-log factors, even in the non-adaptive case when all queries must be made before seeing any replies from the mechanism.
+The computational complexity of the mechanism in Theorem~\ref{thm:lsq} is tight up to poly-log factors, even in the non-adaptive case when all queries must be made before seeing any replies from the mechanism.
 We show this by considering random queries, which for the purposes of this construction, the learner can access by asking for evaluations at given points.
 The query values will simulate flipping a coin with given bias from one of two biases randomly selected.
 Then it takes computing each query on $\Omega(1/\alpha^2)$ sample points to distinguish between a fair coin and a weighted coin, resulting in a total computational complexity of at least $\Omega(k/\alpha^2)$ points.
 The proof may be found in Appendix~\ref{sec:lower_bound}.